just-the-docs/just-the-docs/cityjsonl/jsonl.md

 cjio --suppress_msg myfile.city.json export jsonl mystream.city.jsonl
 ```

-And a CityJSONL can be compiled back to a CityJSON file by reading it from `stdin`:
+And a CityJSONL stream/file can be compiled to a CityJSON file by reading it from `stdin`:

 ```
 cat mystream.city.jsonl | cjio stdin info save myfile_2.city.json